apache/incubator-weex/doc/references/common-style.md

 ### Flex container

-Flexbox is the default and only style modle in Weex, so you don't have to add `display: flex;` in a container.
+Flexbox is the default and only style model in Weex, so you don't have to add `display: flex;` in a container.

 - `flex-direction`: `row` | `column`